TRIQS/triqs_0.x/doc/developer_manual/arrays_old/slicing.rst

      A(range (0,3), 0)  // means  A(0,0), A(1,0), A(2,0)

     .. warning::
        the second element is excluded : range(0,3) is 0,1,2, like in Python.
-This is different from Blitz++, e.g.

   * three arguments  : a range with a step ::